svlsResearch/ha-mikrotik/README.md

 # Rebuilding a hardware failed standby
 Rebuilding failed hardware is similar to a new installation except that we don't need to reset both and don't need to bring in a new HA_init, assuming both RouterOS are compatible.

 Install a compatible version of RouterOS on the new hardware and factory reset the configuration.
-Connect ether8 and ether8.
+Connect your new hardware the same exact way the old one was.

 **If A is active, run from A:**
 1. `$HAInstall interface=$haInterface macA=$haMacMe macB="[NEW MAC FOR B]" password=$haPassword`